loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-The new method `log` should be injected - add the following line to `MySequence` constructor arguments:
+To inject the new method `log`, add the following line to `MySequence` constructor arguments:

 ```ts
 @inject('sequence.actions.log') protected log: (msg: string) => void
 ```

-When you run the tests now, you will see that our new acceptance tests for logging passes, but some of the older acceptance tests started to fail.
-This is because `sequence.actions.log` is not bound in our application.
+When you run the tests now, you will see that the new acceptance tests for logging passes, but some of the older acceptance tests started to fail.
+This is because `sequence.actions.log` is not bound in the application.
 Fix that by adding the following line after you've retrieved your rest server instance:

 ```ts
 // assuming you've called `const server = await app.getServer(RestServer)`